 But why should you travel to Prague when there are so many Christmas markets in Europe?

 The most popular markets are located close to each other and you can easily walk from one to another, there is no need to use public transportation.
 Which makes exploring all the Christmas markets in Prague stress-free, compared to other places in Europe.

 You can also find a great selection of Christmas products, gifts, food and drinks accompanied by festive-themed entertainment here.

-In general, prices in the Czech Republic are lower than in Western Europe so you will get much better value for your money in Prague.
+In general, prices in the Czech Republic are lower than in Western Europe so you will get much better value for your money in Prague at the Christmas market.

 And we aren’t talking only about prices of Christmas merchandise or food.
 The end of the year (except for Christmas time and New Year’s Eve) is considered as the low season so you can grab a bargain on your flights or accommodation to Prague.